G-Research/ParquetSharp/docs/guides/VisitorPatterns.md

 }

 // Usage
-var valuesByColumn = new Dictionary<string, object>
+var valuesByColumn = new Dictionary<string, Array>
 {
     { "Id", new[] { 1, 2, 3 } },
     { "Name", new[] { "Alice", "Bob", "Carol" } },